wharfkit/website/src/lib/docs/ContractKit/Table.md

 ## Creation

 Generally with an existing [Contract](/docs/contract-kit/contract) instance, the [table() method](/docs/contract-kit/table-method) can be used to create `Table` instances.
-If the need arises to manually create a `Table` instance it can also be instantiated by providing the ABI, account name, table name, and an [APIClient](/docs/antelope/api-client).
+If the need arises to manually create a `Table` instance, it can also be instantiated by providing the ABI, account name, table name, and an [APIClient](/docs/antelope/api-client).

 ```typescript
 import { Table } from "@wharfkit/contract"